 A well-designed lead inquiry form can do more than segment leads by quality of fit.
 With conditional logic, you can change how a lead interacts with the inquiry form based on the information they provide.

 Every freelancer needs clients to stay in business.
-To get clients you need to make sales, and to make sales, you need make it a no-brainer for leads to say yes.
+To get clients you need to make sales, and to make sales, you need to make it a no-brainer for leads to say yes.

-A well-designed lead inquiry form can do more than segment leads by quality of fit.
-It can also segment leads based on type of project or even budget, and when you segment leads based on project type, you can create and deliver tailored messaging, value-add items, and customized follow up.
+A well-designed lead inquiry form can do more than segment leads by the quality of fit.
+It can also segment leads based on the type of project or even budget, and when you segment leads based on project type, you can create and deliver tailored messaging, value-add items, and customized follow up.

 For example, if you offer WordPress website services, you may offer packages for: